Santorini Flying Dress Santorini - Oliver LOK / Pexels

 Oia — The Classic

-The blue domes and whitewashed alleys of Oia are the quintessential backdrop.
-The most photographed spots: the dome cluster near the Oia Castle viewpoint, the narrow alley of Nikolaou Nomikou street, and the cliffside terraces with the caldera visible below.
-Must be shot before 8am — by 9am, these spots are packed with tourists and a clean background is impossible.
+The blue domes and whitewashed alleys of Oia are what most people picture when they book this experience.
+The most photographed spots: the dome cluster near the Oia Castle viewpoint, the narrow alley of Nikolaou Nomikou street, and the cliffside terraces with the caldera dropping away below.
+Must be shot before 8am — by 9am these spots are genuinely packed, and getting a clean background without a dozen strangers in frame becomes nearly impossible.

 Imerovigli — The Dramatic Alternative

-The cliffside paths of Imerovigli, particularly around Skaros Rock, offer dramatic caldera backdrops with far fewer people than Oia.
-The views are arguably more spectacular — you can see the entire caldera arc including Oia in the distance.
+The cliffside paths around Skaros Rock offer dramatic caldera backdrops with far fewer people than Oia.
+The views are arguably more spectacular — you can see the entire caldera arc stretching all the way to Oia in the distance.
+Worth seriously considering if you want something that feels less like everyone else’s feed.

 Fira — Urban Cycladic

-The terraced streets and stairways of Fira create dynamic compositions — the dress flowing down white steps, or against the deep blue of the caldera at the bottom of the frame.
-Best in the golden hour before sunset.
+The terraced streets and stairways of Fira create dynamic compositions — the dress flowing down white steps, the deep caldera blue visible below the frame.
+Best shot during the golden hour before sunset, when the light hits the stone walls at an angle that makes everything glow.

 Pyrgos — The Unexpected Choice